Advantages of Cardamom: Explore its Uses, benefits & SIde Effects

 The Final Takeaway

-There are many health benefits of cardamom.
+There are many health benefits of cardamom spice.
 It helps to treat cough and cold, boost digestion, stimulate metabolism, control blood sugar levels, lower blood pressure levels and alleviate bad breath.
 It is packed with various nutrients such as vitamin C, calcium, manganese and iron, all of which help improve physical and mental health.

 Disclaimer: Results vary depending upon individual body constitution.
 This is for general information and not meant to substitute any medical advice.
 Consult your healthcare provider for any health concerns.